-Preference Items - The first three are treated as "exclusions"; 4 and 5 are "deferral items".
+Preference Items.
+The first three are treated as "exclusions"; 4 and 5 are "deferral items".

-- The appreciated portion of capital gain gifts, that is, the difference between the property's fair market value and its basis, claimed under charitable contributions.
-Charitable contributions of appreciated real, personal, or intangible property (not inventory or other ordinary income property nor short-term capital gain property nor certain gifts to private foundations) do not create a tax preference. - 2.
+- Charitable contributions of appreciated real, personal, or intangible property no longer create a tax preference.
+However, there are situations where carryovers of contributions could still create a tax preference.
+Beginning in 1993, if charitable contributions are limited by a percentage of AGI (or ATAGI), the charitable deduction must be recomputed for AMT purposes. - 2.
 Tax-exempt interest from private activity bonds. - The excess of the tax depletion allowance over the adjusted basis of the property. - 4.
-Accelerated depreciation of real and leased personal property placed in service before 1987 and amortization of certified pollution control facilities placed in service before 1987. - 5.
-Intangible drilling costs.
+Accelerated depreciation of real and leased personal property placed in service before 1987 and amortization of certified pollution control facilities placed in service before 1987. - Intangible drilling costs.